 3. Valencia

-One of the things that Valencia is most known for is that it’s the birthplace of paella, so food exploration is a must here.
+One of the things that Valencia is most known for is that it’s the birthplace of paella, and I love food, so, I am coming back to Valencia.

 Plus, with a growing expat community, it’s easy to find English-speaking events or meet-ups.